Best Legal Document Analysis AI Tools by Workflow

 Summary

 Match the tool to the task.
-Check clause review, risk flags, eDiscovery, summaries, playbooks, privacy controls, Word fit, and source-text traceability.
+Check its clause review, risk flags, privacy, Word support, and links back to the source text.

 Quick answer

-Use LegalOn or LegalFly when an in-house team needs contract review against playbooks, risk flags, or redlines.
-Use LawDistrict for self-serve document understanding and document-specific Q&A. Use Clio Duo when the matter already lives inside Clio practice workflows.
+Use LegalOn or LegalFly to review contracts against a playbook.
+Use LawDistrict for plain file Q&A. Use Clio Duo when the matter already lives in Clio.

-Use Atlas when the legal document already exists as source material.
-Add the PDF or document source, ask a narrow grounded question, open the citation, read the surrounding passage, and keep only findings that the cited text supports.
+Use Atlas when you already have the file.
+Ask a narrow question, open the citation, and read the nearby text.
+Keep only findings the passage supports.

 What to look for